Probing the Difficulty Perception Mechanism of Large Language Models: Ethics Statement and Usage Restrictions

 \section{Ethics Statement and Usage Restrictions}

 The attention head manipulation method used in this paper is solely for the purpose of studying the internal difficulty perception of LLMs.
 We do not support any malicious modification or misuse of the model.
+This study used a LLM for language polishing, and all writing has been manually proofread.